munHunger/blog/urara/blog/techInterviews/1/+page.svelte.md

 ---
-title: 'Why your tech interviews are failing'
+title: 'Why your tech interviews are bad'
 image: '/blog/techInterviews/1/header.jpg'
 summary: An outline of why the most common tech interview structures are bad, and what could be done instead
 created: 2023-03-23